 - Democrats, including former Obama ethics chief Norm Eisen noted Trump’s tax reform could save him hundreds of millions of dollars.
 Without tax returns, it’s impossible to know his total benefit.

 - Beyond State, the slow pace of nominations in the first 100 days has left cabinet agencies in limbo.
 Only 26 of the 556 senior positions which require Senate confirmation have been filled.

 - Nikki Haley was the only member of the Trump regime to condemn the abuse and killings of gay men in the Russian republic of Chechnya.
 Days later, the State Department said they want to clear her remarks in advance.

 - UN diplomats were invited to the WH, but Tillerson was not included.
 Haley was there, and Trump publicly threatened to fire her, “Does everybody like Nikki?
 Good, otherwise she could easily be replaced.”

 - In his first 100 days, Trump has an unprecedented number (15) of appointees who got fired, withdrew, or quit.

 - Carl Bernstein said there is a “serious belief” in the FBI and Congress that there is an active cover-up underway by the Trump regime of their involvement with Russia.

-- On Monday, Yahoo reported that the Senate Intelligence Committee’s Russia probe had stalled due to lack of staffing and Sen Burr’s unwillingness to sign off on witness requests.
+- On Monday, Yahoo reported that the Senate Intelligence Committee’s Russia probe had stalled due to lack of staffing and Sen. Richard Burr’s unwillingness to sign off on witness requests.

 - Democrats in the Senate Intelligence Committee hired April Doss, the former head of intelligence law at the NSA.
 Burr refused to bring on additional staffing, saying staffing levels were already sufficient.